MaximumRecall/trextension/README.md

 When installing for the first time, you may also want to click "Index History" to index pages from your saved browser history.

 To install it, go to `about:debug`, click on This Firefox, then "Load temporary add-on" and select the manifest.json from this repo.

+To use a different server, edit the `server` variable in `config.js`.